 Watershed Science Bulletin is the journal of the Center for Watershed Protection Association.
 This peer-reviewed journal features practical, science-based solutions to watershed and stormwater management issues.
 Articles are published online quarterly.
 An Editorial Committee composed of nationally-respected watershed and stormwater management professionals reviews and selects articles for publication based on their quality, presentation of original or novel information, and ability to further the mission of the journal.
 The Bulletin has an open Call for Papers and article submissions are reviewed on a rolling basis.

-Archived issues may be accessed via the Center for Watershed Protection’s Online Watershed Library (OWL).
-All past issues (2010 through 2014) are now available for viewing.
-2014 articles are available only to CWPA members and OWL Subscribers.
+Archived issues may be accessed via the link below.
+All issues prior to the most recent four are now available for free viewing and download.
+The four most recent issues are available only to CWPA members and OWL subscribers.

 Watershed Science Bulletin is the first publication to directly serve the community of watershed management professionals.
 These busy professionals typically do not have access to academic research databases for the numerous disciplines that inform watershed and stormwater management.
 The journal's mission is to synthesize both research and experience from these disciplines and readily transmit this valuable information to those who need it to protect and restore their watersheds.
 The information provided in the Bulletin is vital to the continuing education of watershed management professionals.